Make a Movie in 2 Weeks with only your Teams Resources!

 Must be shot in horizontally, as well as be exported in .MOV codec (H.264)

-The Challenge Leader must be on the first team meeting zoom once the Challenge has launched.
+The Team Leaders must be on set.
 Your team can shoot before or after these dates, but you need to keep in mind your editing time.

 All team members must agree to the shooting date.
 Your shooting date must be submitted to the Challenge Leader.
 As well as your location, crew call, and estimated wrap.